skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/platforms/aws/README.md

 #### Bot Classification Requirement

-The client needs to classify bots into 3 categories:
 1. Allowed Bots (no Skyfire token required)
 Examples:
 - Googlebot
 - Bingbot
 These should bypass Skyfire logic if verified as good bots.

-2. Bots that Require Skyfire Token
+2. Bots with Skyfire Token
+- Acceptable: These must present a valid Skyfire token.
+If a token is missing or invalid, then block.
+- Non-acceptable: Even if a Skyfire token is present, these should not override other WAF security rules.

+Examples:
 - AI scrapers
 - Automated crawlers

-These must present a valid Skyfire token.
-If a token is missing or invalid, then block.
-3. Non-acceptable / Malicious Bots
-- Unknown
-- High-risk
-Even if a Skyfire token is present, these should not override other WAF security rules.
+3. Unidentified bots (which don’t present Skyfire token)

 #### Important Requirement